 The Single Most Important Thing You Need to Enter Machu Picchu

-It's not altitude meds, drinking water or sturdy, flat-soled shoes.
+It's not altitude meds, reusable water bottles or sturdy, flat-soled shoes.
 All of which are recommended.
-(Although altitude meds are optional.
+(Altitude meds are optional.
 Machu Picchu tops out around 8000 ft. / 2438 m.
 Which is not much compared to Cusco at 11000 ft / 3350 m.)
-By the time you go through Cusco and the Sacred Valley, which will squander about 5 hours of travel time to get to Machu Picchu, you should feel about as good as you can expect to feel if you're coming from sea level.
+By the time you go through Cusco and the Sacred Valley, which will squander about 5 hours of travel time to get to Machu Picchu, you should feel pretty good even if you're coming from sea level.
 If you get addled by the altitude, and forget everything else, try to burn this one important thing into your oxygen-deprived brain.

 What's the most important thing you need to enter Machu Picchu?

 If you are a foreigner, you need a passport to enter Machu Picchu.
+Not just any passport.
+It has to be the passport you used to buy the ticket!
 South American nationals are allowed to use their national ID.
 And everyone must buy a ticket in advance.
 No entry tickets are sold at the main entrance to Machu Picchu anymore.
 Tickets can be bought online or at the office in Cusco or Aguas Calientes.
-And you need to use your unique document number to get the ticket.
-This is not like Kayak.com or Expedia where you merely write in the name, DOB and pay with your credit card.
-To buy a ticket you need to have your document.
-And when you enter Machu Picchu, you must show your original passport and your valid ticket.
-Photo copies are not accepted.
+To buy a ticket you need to provide your passport number which will be printed on your ticket.
+And when you enter Machu Picchu, you must show your original passport you used at time of purchase, and your valid ticket.
+If you renew your passport after you buy your entry tickets, you must travel with both the old and the new passports.
+Photo copies may not be accepted.
 However, on rare occasions when we have had groups show up at the main entry and forget their tickets, the guide has gone to the customer service office with their passports and they have printed copies of the entry tickets.
 Luckily everything is booked electronically and your name and passport number are stored in the government database.
+This is why we ask all our groups to email a scan or photo copy of their passports.
+On occasions where someone has forgotten, we've been able to provide a copy of the old passport to the guide to get you in.
 What if your passport gets lost, stolen or you forget it?
 It's essential that you file a police report which you will need to show to the agents on duty that day.
 At one time or another, all of these situations have happened to most of our guides, who advocate for you with the agents on duty to work out solutions.
 But there are no guarantees.
-If you are without the service of a guide (who is like your Mom on steroids!) you're on your own to communicate your needs.
+If you are without the service of a guide (who is like your Mom!) you're on your own to communicate your needs.
 Or beg for mercy.

 Are other documents accepted?

-For foreigners, a valid passport for at least 6 months beyond the end of your trip is the only document accepted.
+For foreigners, a valid passport for at least 6 months beyond the end of your trip is the only document accepted for buying entry tickets and Inca Trail permits.
 Passport cards are not accepted.
+If you have dual citizenship and hold 2 (or more) passports, choose one and make sure that's the one you bring to enter the hike or the site.
 Drivers' licenses and birth certificates are not accepted.
-ISIC (student card) is not accepted. (but can be used for discounts in some places including Machu Picchu) South American nationals can use their national ID.
+ISIC (student card) is not accepted.
+South American nationals can use their valid national ID.

 What if I don't have a passport?

 Simply put, you will not be able to reserve flights, trains, permits or official entry tickets to anything.
 It may be possible to reserve a hotel if you are in contact with a real person who has the authority to hold the reservation until your passport is issued.
-We do this all the time with groups where 1 or more people may be waiting on their document.
-We've known people who booked trips with us then wait to apply for their passports thinking they had several months before their trip.
+We do this all the time with groups where 1 or more people may be waiting on their new document.
+We've known people who booked trips with us and didn't realize they need to to apply immediately for their passports thinking they had several months before their trip.
 This hampers our efforts to buy flights and entry tickets in advance and it can lead to increased costs.